 In some instances, complications can arise with the return of your menstrual cycle.
 If you have stopped breastfeeding or dramatically limited how much you breastfeed and your period has not returned within three months, you may want to visit your doctor.

-- Bleeding accompanied with sudden, severe pain.
+- Bleeding accompanied by sudden, severe pain.

 - Bleeding for more than seven days.

-- Foul smelling blood and discharge.
+- Foul-smelling blood and discharge.